lancerkind/webapp-devops-aws/Readme.md

 - Ensure all AWS resources are removed to avoid charges
 - S3 bucket with application versions may need manual cleanup

-### Note about the web app package
+### Note about the webapp and service package
 This setup requires .zip file containing a NodeJS application:
 - no parent directory
 - package.json with a "start" script
   DON'T PUT FILES INTO A SUBDIRECTORY OF THE ROOT DIRECTORY or Elastic Beanstalk will not find the start script.

 ## Test Sample Application
-Include a minimal NodeJS and an "index.html` for initial testing:
+A minimal NodeJS application and service are in the repo for local testing.

 ## Test Terraform works independent of Git
 Prerequisites: